In 2012 my husband and I agreed it was time to start a family. I was excited.

 For the first time, I appreciate just how damned good our world is, just the way it is.

 Something shifts deep within.

 I slip into a beautiful meditation and visualise something that is so inspiring to me, as a life to lead, that I have tears running down my face.
 This vision is where I want to take my life.
 Maybe there’s a baby in it and maybe there isn’t, but the void has broadened to a much bigger picture now and I realise that my legacy can be much more significant than someone who looks like me.

 Over Christmas I let the new version of me linger in the background, wondering how to progress the concept.
 By February I am honing in and make the decision that I want to work with high school aged students.

 Suddenly it feels almost selfish to raise only my own children when there are literally thousands in Australia alone who could use energy that I, as a non-parent, have available to give.

 April 2016 I started in a mentoring program working with teenage girls.
-I’m paired with a girl named Eloise.
+I’m paired with a girl named Lucy.
 We hit it off well and on our second meeting it occurred to me that she’s so well balanced (at least on the surface), that I actually feel a little redundant in this mentoring relationship.
 In the middle of the night, when senses are heightened and emotions are amplified, my feelings of being unneeded swelled as I mourned this opportunity to feel like a parent.
-I realised that it was me who completely needed Eloise more than she needed me.
+I realised that it was me who completely needed Lucy more than she needed me.

-The next day Eloise opened up to me a little about some of the challenges she’d been facing and it was a hug to my ears that maybe she might need me too, even if only as someone to admit things to.
+The next day Lucy opened up to me a little about some of the challenges she’d been facing and it was a hug to my ears that maybe she might need me too, even if only as someone to admit things to.